 Weiss joined the club on a one-year deal and performed well despite their relegation, scoring four goals and registering five assists across his 22 appearances.

 The Slovakian went from Pescara to Olympiacos where he won the Greek Superleague title before moving to Qatar, first playing for Lekhwiya and then for Al-Gharafa.
 He returned to Europe in February 2020, joining Slovan Bratislava in his native Slovakia.

 Pescara appearances: 17 (1 goal)

-Career path: Envigado, Atletico Nacional, Pescara, Porto, Rennes (loan), Independiente Medellin (loan), River Plate (loan), River Plate
+Career path: Envigado, Atletico Nacional, Pescara, Porto, Rennes (loan), Independiente Medellin (loan), River Plate (loan), River Plate, Shenzhen F.C

 Another arrival during the 2012/13 Serie A season, Juan Quintero didn’t stick around at Pescara for too long, making only 17 appearances but it was during that short stint that he emerged as one of the most highly-rated youngsters in Europe.

 The Colombian joined Porto for around four times the amount of money Pescara had initially paid for him but failed to fully establish himself in Portugal, spending the past five seasons out on loan.
-Quintero is now in Argentina playing for River Plate, helping them to the 2018 Copa Libertadores.
+Quintero is now in China with Shenzhen F.C after a fruitful spell in Argentina playing for River Plate, helping them to the 2018 Copa Libertadores.

 Joined from: Standard Liege

 Pescara appearances: 70 (14 goals)